 View Program Goals and Outcome Measures HERE

 The Community Nutrition emphasis builds on the routine activities of the WIC clinics and the School Food Service rotations.
 Interns work in the community to establish collaborative relationships and provide nutrition and health information to the community at large.
-They actively participate in community health/wellness groups, present public presentations on health and wellness, and plan and implement National Nutrition Month programs along with Family Field Day which is a community event involving numerous community partners.
-Community partners and the Dietetic Interns provide fun activities such as tennis, soccer, kayaking,an obstacle course relay, ball toss, hoops, and healthy nutrition messages.
-In 2006, the event drew 40 community members as participants and has now grown to a size that reached 1700 community member participants in 2012..
+They actively participate in community health/wellness groups, present public presentations on health and wellness, and plan and implement National Nutrition Month programs along with a large event involving numerous community partners.
+Community partners and the Dietetic Interns provide fun physical activities and healthy nutrition messages to event attendees.
+In 2006, the event drew 40 community members as participants and grew to 1700 participants in 2012.
 Each year the event reaches a more diverse population of individuals.

 Dietetic Interns complete their supervised practice experiences in a variety of sites under the direction of internship preceptors.
 At the current time, interns are placed in three locations: - Yakima Valley, Wenatchee, and the Tri-Cities.
 In each of these areas, the internship utilizes various health care facilities including hospitals, community clinics, health departments, and school district child nutrition service programs.
 The Yakima Valley and Wenatchee are located in the midst of the Washington fruit and wine country.
 The Tri-Cities is located further southeast of Ellensburg near the Columbia River.

 Every attempt is made to assign students to one of the three areas they prefer and have them complete their supervised practice activities with a limited amount of commuting.
 However, commuting distances vary within the areas and it is not always possible for the intern to obtain the location they prefer.
 Additionally interns need to be prepared for commuting to include winter driving conditions.